 Lesson using Interview

-Photos from my classrooms
+Photos from my classrooms and programs

 Find me on social media

 "Learners must no longer sit there and expect to be taught; teachers must no longer stand up there teaching all the time.
 Teachers have to learn to let go and learners have to learn to take hold."